theironcook/Backbone.ModelBinder/README.md

     }
 ````

-In the simple example above, the the bind() function takes a Backbone Model and an html element that will contain all of the view elements to be bound.
+In the simple example above, the the `bind()` function takes a Backbone Model and an html `Root Element` as parameters.
+`bind()` find all of `Root Element's` child elements with a `name` defined and bind them to the Backbone Model.

+The model's address attribute will be synchronized to the text input that has name="address".

 Note that the ModelBinder does not care about Backbone Views, although you'll typically create ModelBinders inside of Views.

-After calling bind(), the Model's 'address' attribute will be synchronized with the text field with a name='address'.
-The bind() function must be called after your html elements exist.
-For many simple views that that define a 'name' attribute that matches a Model's attribute name, this technique is sufficient.
+For many simple views that that have elements with a 'name' attribute that matches a Model's attribute name, this technique is sufficient.

 <br>